liquity/dev/README.md

 **TODO: To be reviewed and updated once https://github.com/liquity/dev/issues/106 is fixed**

 `redeemCollateral` will only redeem from Troves that have an ICR >= MCR.
-In other words, if there are Troves at the bottom of the SortedTroves list that are below the minimum collateral ratio (which can happen after an ETH:USD price drop), they will be skipped.
+In other words, if there are Troves at the bottom of the SortedTroves list that are below the minimum collateralization ratio (which can happen after an ETH:USD price drop), they will be skipped.
 To make this more gas-efficient, the position of the first redeemable Trove should be passed as `_firstRedemptionHint`.

 All Troves that are fully redeemed from in a redemption sequence are left with zero debt, and are reinserted at the top of the SortedTroves list.